Shopify/slate/packages/slate-cli/README.md

  The `/dist` folder will be uploaded to the store / theme_id specified in your default environment.

- A [Browsersync](https://browsersync.io/) proxy will run when deployment is complete and automatically launch in your browser.
  Slate will begin watching your theme directory for file changes and deploy them to your store whenever you make a change.
-Browsersync will live-reload as soon as your changes are deployed.

 ## Updating Slate